alexyorke/wave/README.md

                        effect if using png format.
 ```

+Examples:

+`python wave.py --path ~/Pictures/unsplash.jpg` (sets desktop to random unsplash wallpaper in jpg format with quality 80)

-Example: `python wave.py --format jpg --quality=100 --category nature --path ~/Pictures/unsplash.jpg` (will set desktop picture to a random nature photo, in jpg, with the quality of 100)
+`python wave.py --format jpg --quality=100 --category nature --path ~/Pictures/unsplash.jpg` (will set desktop picture to a random nature photo, in jpg, with the quality of 100)

 ## Credits